MicrosoftDocs/memdocs/windows-365/enterprise/partners.md

 ## Nerdio

 Windows 365 and Nerdio Manager help users to be productive from anywhere, on any device with a cloud-powered, secure, and always up-to-date Windows experience.
+Nerdio seamlessly lets MSPs and IT professionals:

+- Instantly provision Cloud PCs.
-Nerdio seamlessly lets MSPs and IT professionals instantly provision Cloud PCs and manage physical and virtual devices through a unified portal and a fixed and predictable price.
+- Manage physical and virtual devices through a unified portal.
+- Realize a fixed and predictable price.

 For more information, visit the [Nerdio website](https://getnerdio.com/windows-365/)

 ## NetApp

-Spot by NetApp delivers fully-managed, continuously-optimized cloud desktops as a service.
+Spot by NetApp delivers fully managed, continuously optimized cloud desktops as a service.

 For more information, read about Spot on the [NetApp website](https://spot.io/products/spotpc/)